Paul-Guerra/text-marker/README.md

 - The regular expression MUST wrap the open match as the first group and close match as the second group.
 - An unoptimized regular expression MAY have adverse performance affects based on the size of the text being parsed and how greedy the regular expression match is.

+in most cases it would be advisable to [simply write a new rule](#making-your-own-rules).

 #### Reserved Block Names
 When giving your block a name please note that "TABLE", "TABLE_ROW" and "TABLE_CELL" have a special meaning.
 See [Nesting in Tables](#nesting-in-tables)